Maol Chean-dearg

 The name Maol Chean-dearg translates from Scottish Gaelic as “Bare Red Head”.

 Maol Chean-dearg is rated Very Hard (difficulty 5/5).
-Route difficulty varies — check the Munros app for detailed ratings on each route.
+Route difficulty varies across the 2 available routes.